The Many Roles of a Clinical Nurse Leader

 Improving Patient Care

-The CNL focuses on the safety of patients and families entrusted into his or her care.
-There are seven important subcultures Clinical Nurse Leaders need to maintain a culture of safety: leadership, teamwork, evidence-based care, communication, learning, justice and patient-centeredness.
+The CNL focuses on the safety of patients and families entrusted to their care.
+According to The Online Journal of Issues in Nursing, there are seven important subcultures that clinical nurse leaders should focus on to maintain a culture of safety:

 By acquiring a master’s nursing degree, the potential CNL will quickly learn the importance of creating effective patient care plans.
 A large part of the job involves managing patient care and coming up with the best plan or course of action.

-Nurses studying to become a Clinical Nurse Leader will learn how to research new surgery techniques, assess new equipment and relevant details.
-CNLs are also prepared to address change by learning about risk anticipation, risk reduction failure modes analysis techniques, as well as conducting root cause analyses.
-CNL students learn how to collaborate not just with doctors and nurses, but also with pharmacists, the patient’s family, physical therapists and social workers.
+Nurses studying to become clinical nurse leaders will learn how to research new surgery techniques and assess new equipment and relevant details.
+CNLs are also prepared to address change by learning about risk anticipation, risk reduction failure modes analysis techniques as well as conducting root cause analyses.

 Collaborating with Colleagues & Patients

-Part of the position also involves listening to everyone’s concerns and ideas as they can play a role in determining an ideal course of action for a given patient.
-Clinical Nurse Leaders keep up on the latest technology and treatments and assess the risks and advantages with the patient’s nurses and doctors.
-This helps in identifying the best plan of action.
+Part of being a clinical lead nurse also involves listening to everyone’s concerns and ideas as they can play a role in determining an ideal course of action for a given patient.

 Motivating Your Team

-A Clinical Nurse Leader must be a mentor for his or her team.
+A clinical nurse leader must be a mentor for their team.
 As a leader, constant communication is critical, as is the ability to listen to problems and ideas from others with an open mind.

 To become a leader and expert, it is important to specialize in an area of focus in healthcare.
 The CNL career path is ideal for established nurses who strive to be the best patient caregiver.
 A Master of Science in Nursing with a Clinical Nurse Leader track is the ideal path for nurses to achieve this career goal, as it is designed to prepare nurses for the CNL certification exam.
 Nurses wishing to work as a CNL are required to hold a master’s degree and have the potential of earning an annual salary that is almost $20,000 higher than RNs without master’s degrees.2

-Sacred Heart University offers a Master of Science in Nursing with a specialization of Clinical Nurse Leader (CNL), preparing students to sit for the American Association of Colleges of Nursing CNL Certificate Exam through coursework and over 348 hours of role immersion.
-The university’s CNL track offers seasoned RNs the needed skillset to create, implement and gauge a patient’s care, along with the management and collaboration skills for working with other healthcare professionals.
+Sacred Heart University offers a Master of Science in Nursing with a specialization in Clinical Nurse Leader (CNL), preparing students to sit for the American Association of Colleges of Nursing CNL Certificate Exam through coursework and over 348 hours of role immersion.
+The university’s online MSN –Clinical Nurse Leader specialization offers seasoned RNs the needed skillset to create, implement and gauge a patient’s care, along with the management and collaboration skills for working with other healthcare professionals.